 ACH funding is an electronic funds-transfer system that is run by the National Automated Clearing House Association (ACH).
 The use of this electronic transfer increases the efficiency and timeliness of government and business financing transactions.

 Investopedia.com defines bad paper as “An unsecured, short-term fixed income instrument that is issued either by a corporation, city, state, or country.”
 For the most part, bad paper is not backed by collateral, therefore, it is a very high risk to the lender.
-Bad paper has a high chance of default and often times, the institution that lends the bad paper, also has a high risk of default.
-The high default risk of bad paper gives way to very high interest rates, in order to compensate for the high risk.
+The bad paper has a high chance of default and oftentimes, the institution that lends the bad paper also has a high risk of default.
+The high default risk of bad paper gives way to very high-interest rates, in order to compensate for the high risk.

 The book value of a company according to its financial documents.
 This can be easily calculated by subtracting liabilities from assets.
-This figure can also be call the a company’s value or net worth.
+This figure can also be called the company’s value or net worth.

-Factoring is when a third party intermediary purchases a company’s accounts receivables.
+Factoring is when a third-party intermediary purchases a company’s accounts receivables.
 The factor (the party who is purchasing the invoices) will usually give the company a certain amount of money, which is less than the actual amount the receivables are worth.
-Factoring is usually an expensive form of financing because the factor company takes their cut and also needs to account for those who may not repay their invoices with the original company.
-However, it can be useful industries where it takes a long time to convert cash to receivables and for companies who need cash to take advantage of additional business opportunities.
+Factoring is usually an expensive form of financing because the factoring company takes its cut and also needs to account for those who may not repay their invoices with the original company.
+However, it can be useful in industries where it takes a long time to convert cash to receivables and for companies who need cash to take advantage of additional business opportunities.

 Origination fees are usually a part of any loan service.
 This fee is put in place by the lender to cover the costs associated with processing and securing the loan, in other words, commission.
 The fee is usually a percentage of the total amount of the loan.
 Generally, origination fees are about 0.5% and 1% of the loan.